Cohomology of semisimple local systems and the Decomposition theorem: Introduction

+Now let us state the result.
 Let $f:X\to Y$ be a morphism between projective varieties, where $X$ is smooth.
-Let $\cV$ be a semisimple local system on $X$ and let $\eta$ be an ample line bundle on $X$.
-Denote $K\colonequals \cV[\dim X]$ to be the associated perverse sheaf.
-Let ${}^{\fp}\cH$ denote the perverse cohomology and let $f_{\ast}$ denote the total direct image functor. \begin{Lthm} With the notations above, we have \begin{enumerate} \item[(i)] (Relative Hard Lefschetz Theorem) the following cup product map is an isomorphism: \item [(ii)](Decomposition Theorem) There exists an isomorphism in $D^b_c(Y)$:
+Let $\cV$ be a semisimple local system on $X$ and $\eta$ be an $f$-ample line bundle on $X$.
+Denote by $K\colonequals \cV[\dim X]$ the associated perverse sheaf.
+Let ${}^{\fp}\cH$ denote the perverse cohomology functor and $f_{\ast}$ denote the total direct image functor. \begin{Lthm} We have \begin{enumerate} \item[(i)] (Relative Hard Lefschetz Theorem) the following cup product map is an isomorphism: \item [(ii)](Decomposition Theorem) There exists an isomorphism in $D^b_c(Y)$:

 where $D^b_c(Y)$ denotes the derived category of constructible sheaves on $Y$. \item[(iii)] (Semisimplicity Theorem) For each $\ell$, ${}^{\fp}\cH^{\ell}(f_{\ast}K)$ is a semisimple perverse sheaf.
-More precisely, given any stratification for $f$ so that $Y=\amalg_{d}S_{d}$, there is a canonical isomorphism in $\mathrm{Perv}(Y)$:
+More precisely, given any stratification for $f$ so that $Y=\amalg_{d=\dim S_d}S_{d}$, there is a canonical isomorphism in $\mathrm{Perv}(Y)$:

 where the local systems $L_{\ell,d}\colonequals \cH^{-d}({}^{\fp}\cH^{\ell}(f_{\ast}K))|_{S_d}$ on $S_d$ are semisimple.
-Here $\mathrm{Perv}(Y)$ denotes the category of perverse sheaves on $Y$ and $\mathrm{IC}_{\overline{S_d}}(L_{\ell,d})$ denotes the intersection complex associated to the local system $L_{\ell,d}$. \end{enumerate} \end{Lthm} As in \cite[Remark 5.1.2]{DM05}, the Relative Hard Lefschetz Theorem for $f$-ample line bundles can be deduced from the cases of ample line bundles.
-Sabbah's original theorem holds for a proper map from $U\to Y$, where $U$ is a Zariski open subset of $X$ and $Y$ is a complex manifold.
+Here $\mathrm{Perv}(Y)$ denotes the category of perverse sheaves on $Y$ and $\mathrm{IC}_{\overline{S_d}}(L_{\ell,d})$ denotes the intersection complex associated to the local system $L_{\ell,d}$. \end{enumerate} \end{Lthm} Sabbah's original theorem holds for a proper map from $U\to Y$, where $U$ is a Zariski open subset of $X$ and $Y$ is a complex manifold.
 We will discuss in Theorem \ref{thm:Sabbah's theorem} how to obtain the Decomposition Theorem for a proper map $U\to Y$, where $Y$ is an algebraic variety.
-We do not know whether our method can recover \cite[Main Theorem 2]{Sabbah}, which is about semisimplicity of nearby and vanishing cycles.
+It is not clear to us whether or not our method can recover \cite[Main Theorem 2]{Sabbah}, which is about semisimplicity of nearby and vanishing cycles.